keithpatton/kandid-policy-document/terms.md

 ## Reasonableness

-By using this website, you agree that the exclusions and limitations of liability set out in this website disclaimer are reasonable.
+By using the website, you agree that the exclusions and limitations of liability set out in the website disclaimer are reasonable.

-If you do not think they are reasonable, you must not use this website.
+If you do not think they are reasonable, you must not use the website.

 ## Other parties

 [You accept that, as a limited liability entity, Wiry Ltd. trading as kandid has an interest in limiting the personal liability of its officers and employees.
 You agree that you will not bring any claim personally against kandid's officers or employees in respect of any losses you suffer in connection with the website.

-Without prejudice to the foregoing paragraph, you agree that the limitations of warranties and liability set out in this website disclaimer will protect kandid's officers, employees, agents, subsidiaries, successors, assigns and sub-contractors as well as kandid.
+Without prejudice to the foregoing paragraph, you agree that the limitations of warranties and liability set out in the website disclaimer will protect kandid's officers, employees, agents, subsidiaries, successors, assigns and sub-contractors as well as kandid.

 ## Unenforceable provisions

-If any provision of this website disclaimer is, or is found to be, unenforceable under applicable law, that will not affect the enforceability of the other provisions of this website disclaimer.
+If any provision of the website disclaimer is, or is found to be, unenforceable under applicable law, that will not affect the enforceability of the other provisions of the website disclaimer.

 ## Indemnity